-Farms Scramble for Answers as Coronavirus Threatens Workers
+Farms Scramble for Answers As Coronavirus Threatens Workers

 Baugher said they are hesitant to use N95 masks because of the shortage.

-"We didn't figure we [should] put any more pressure on that market at the moment than there already is," he said.
+"We didn't figure we (should) put any more pressure on that market at the moment, than there already is."

 While farms are doing everything to stay compliant, Hollabaugh said it can be hard to keep up with all the changes that come with every passing day.

-One change they're facing is how they are going to market their crop.
-Usually, the Hollabaugh farm allows customers to pick out their individual produce, but that isn't safe to do this year.
+One change they're now facing is how they are going to market their crop.
+Usually, the Hollabaugh farm allows customers to pick out their individual produce but that isn't safe to do this year

-"Everything that's coming in here right now that is not grown by us is being packaged in plastic. ...
-A worker who has a mask on and gloves on, that person is packing it in plastic so that no hands are ever touching it," Hollabaugh said.
+"Everything that's coming in here right now that is not grown by us is being packaged in plastic, I mean with a worker who has a mask on and gloves on, that person is packing it in plastic so that no hands are ever touching it," Hollabaugh said.

-If this continues, they will have to take the same precautions for peaches, though there is no evidence that human or animal food or food packaging is associated with transmission of COVID-19, according to a news release from the Pennsylvania Department of Agriculture.
+If this continues, they will have to take the same precautions for peaches.
+Though, there is no evidence that human or animal food or food packaging is associated with transmission of COVID-19, according to a news release from the Pa.
+Department of Agriculture.

-"It's vital that they're able to keep doing what they're doing through this, and that creates a whole other set of challenges," Migdail said.
-"OK, you are essential and you're going to keep operating, but how do you do that in a way that you know works with the new regulations or rules that we're seeing [at the] state, national level?
-How do you do that in a way that's safe for yourself, your workers, your family, the public?"
+"It's vital that they're able to keep doing what they're doing through this and that creates a whole other set of challenges," Migdail said.
+"OK, you are essential and you're going to keep operating but how do you do that in a way that you know works with the new regulations or rules that we're seeing state, national level and how do you do that in a way that's safe for yourself, your workers, your family, the public?"